 Our business is bound by the Privacy Act 1988 (the Act) and the Australian Privacy Principles (APP).
 Our business is an APP entity as defined in s 6(1) of the Act.

 We collect and hold personal information relating to our clients and to other people and entities associated with our clients as may be provided or disclosed to us in the course of business.
-Such personal information may include, but is not limited to, names, tax file numbers, addresses, telephone numbers, social media details, email addresses, occupations, wage records, bank account details, asset and investment details, financial planning records, taxation records, medical records and relationship details.
+Such personal information may include, but is not limited to, names, tax file numbers, addresses, telephone numbers, social media details, email addresses, location data, occupations, wage records, bank account details, asset and investment details, financial planning records, taxation records, medical records and relationship details.

 Personal information is collected from our clients in the following ways: